Baseline Natural Skincare

 How Baseline recipes support it: gentle cleansing and consistent products reduce disruptive swings in environment and exposure.

-Relevant recipes: Gentle Barrier Oil Cleanse, Calming Shave Gel.
+Relevant recipes: Anhydrous Oil Cleanser, Calming Shave Gel.

 Stratum Corneum